TBjs

 Include files in your HTML (if using pre-built dist files):

-<link rel="stylesheet" href="path/to/your/tbjs/dist/tbjs.css"> <!-- Load tbjs.js as a module or a global script depending on its build --> <script defer type="module" src="path/to/your/tbjs/dist/tbjs.js"></script> <!-- If ES Module build --> <!-- <script defer src="path/to/your/tbjs/dist/tbjs.js"></script> --> <!-- If UMD build -->
+<link rel="stylesheet" href="path/to/your/tbjs/dist/tbjs.css"> <!-- Load tbjs.js as a module or a global script depending on its build --> <script defer type="module" src="path/to/your/tbjs/dist/tbjs.js"></script> <!-- If ES Module build --> <!-- <script defer src="path/to/your/tbjs/dist/tbjs.js"></script> --> <!-- If UMD build --> -

 Peer Dependencies (Reminder): Ensure you have

-installed/included if you plan to use features that depend on them.1
+htmx.organdthreeinstalled/included if you plan to use features that depend on them.npm install htmx.org three # Or yarn add

-3. Core Modules (TB.*
+3. Core Modules (TB.*)¶

-: Configuration Management¶
+TB.config: Configuration Management¶

-with default values merged with your provided configuration.
+Manages application-wide settings.
+It's initialized by TB.init() with default values merged with your provided configuration.

 - Initialization: